 Kathy recounts, “From June 29 until July 23, when we ended up having the surgery – those were unbelievable days. … But that’s how quickly Cleveland Clinic interacted with us and got us in – even during COVID.

 “We were told that Bob would have a life-threatening event in the next year if we didn’t have bypass surgery – perhaps as many as five.
 We had no doubt this was true,” Kathy says, but she insisted that Bob was a vital person and would pull through.
 Importantly, Bob – and his surgeon – agreed.

 “After studying Bob’s case, I had every confidence that our team could provide the treatment and care he needed,” says Kenneth R. McCurry, MD, Bob’s cardiothoracic surgeon and Surgical Director of Lung and Heart-Lung Transplantation at Cleveland Clinic’s Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.
-He assured the Wests that he and his colleagues have treated patients with similar conditions from more than 100 countries and from every state in the U.S. and that Cleveland Clinic’s heart program has received the highest ranking from U.S. News & World Report for 26 years.
+He assured the Wests that he and his colleagues have treated patients with similar conditions from more than 100 countries and from every state in the U.S. and that Cleveland Clinic’s heart program is nationally ranked and recognized as a global leader in cardiovascular care.

 It was just what Bob and Kathy needed to hear.
 “We had no doubt we were in good hands.”